twinleaf/trendline/README.md

 - Typing in the RPC filtering slows down over time
 - Changing sample rates from high sample rate to low sample rate truncates front-end buffers
 - Stream monitor does not handle Time epoch type correctly and window statistics may fill zeros on non-time aligned data
+- Seems to randomly drop sample packets during acquisition (correlated with responsiveness of front end).
+Could be cause by IPC back pressure?